FOUNDATIONAL CLINICAL ESSAY

 • subtle behavioral responses

-Diagnosis becomes the interpretation of fascial–neural signals, not symptom lists.
+Diagnosis becomes the interpretation of fascial-neural signals, not merely the collection of symptom lists.

 3. “审其虚实” — Fascial Availability, Not Force